dhes/ColonoscopyPolyp/input/pagecontent/index.md

 8 The specimen subject must be present.
 9 The specimen subject must refer to a patient which conforms to the cpPatient profile.
 ```

 Lets take one step back and look at value sets.
 FHIR _implement guides_ (IGs) define _value sets_ which are used to constrain profiles.
 Value sets are lists of _codes_.
 When a value set constraint is applied, the value of the FHIR element must be selected from the codes in the value set.
 Let us take another step back and discuss _codes_.

 Codes are a core component of medical information and an essential feature of FHIR.
 Code systems for medical billing and diagnosis are ubiquitous in health systems worldwide.
-Health workers in the US are very familiar with CPT and ICD codes.
-More general code system exist that address health and science concepts to a granular level such as LOINC and SNOMEDCT.
+Health workers in the US are very familiar with CPT and ICD codes. s exist that address health and science concepts to a granular level such as LOINC and SNOMEDCT.
 There is a UCUM code system that defines units of measure.
 There are also terminology code systems defined specifically for use in FHIR.
 Here is a list of the code systems used in this IG along with links to introductory materials:

 <span class="caption">Table n.
 Code Systems</span>